VolumeFi/momentum-bot-uni-v2-cosmwasm/README.md

 There is a view function in the smart contract that returns deposit_id list that can be swapped on Uniswap V2 or a DEX that works just like it.

-A scheduler or script fetch the list from the Vyper smart contract and run `multiple_withdraw` function with the list.
+A scheduler or script fetch the list from the Vyper smart contract and run `multiple_withdraw` function with the list via Compass-EVM.

 And then, the Vyper smart contract will swap the assets and sent them to the depositors.